HollyT85/books_for_you/README.md

 ![html7](static/images/readme/html7.png)

 Using the [W3C](https://www.w3.org/), I found a couple of small errors which have now been fixed as can be seen.
-The user profile page cannot be viewed due to requiring being logged in; I ran to code manually through the checker and the only errors received were about the Jinja templating.
+The user profile page cannot be viewed due to requiring being logged in; I ran the code manually through the checker and the only errors received were about the Jinja templating.
 Other pages were checked before being user locked.

 <b><u>Deployment</u></b>

 The site has been deployed and is available to view [here](https://next-book-please.herokuapp.com/).

+If someone else were to want to deploy this site they would need to clone the repoistory and then install the correct modules from requirements.txt.

+They would then need to create an env.py to put into their gitignore and would need to provide the following:

+os.environ.setdefault("IP", "0.0.0.0")
+os.environ.setdefault("PORT", "5000")
+os.environ.setdefault("SECRET_KEY", *enter own* )
+os.environ.setdefault("MONGO_URI", *enter own*)
+os.environ.setdefault("MONGO_DBNAME", *enter own*)

 <b><u>Relational Database Model</u></b>